stateful/docs.runme.dev/docs/features.md

 ![confirm run all commands](../static/img/confirm-run-all.png)

-### Split view of markdown and notebook

-It’s easy to get from notebook to markdown and vice versa.

 ### Run with Runme Deep Linking

 You can use Runme to on-board developers with a simple click on a button.
 It will trigger VS Code to clone a repository and open it for the user with a specific markdown file opened, e.g. an onboarding markdown file to have the user get started with the project: